biosustain/benchling-resources/guides/eln.md

 ✅ Leverage templates and subtemplates for better note taking

+✅ Use tools helpful for planning and reporting experiments within the ELN

 ✅ Organize and navigate your notes with ease

-✅ Use tools helpful for planning and reporting experiments within the ELN - tables, file viewing, figure annotation

 ---

 ## ✅ Learn to version control your ELN
 As you edit your ELN entry, Benchling is automatically saving each version of your entry.
-This enables you to access the history of versions of your entry and if you ever come to need it, you can:
+This feature may be very useful, as it enables you to access the history of versions of your entry and, if needed, you can:
 - **Restore the entry to a previous version**, e.g. because you accidentally deleted/added content.
 - **Clone a version to a new entry**, e.g. because you want to try and compare different methodologies during part of an experiment.